 Westminster

 § This page gives an overview of the Westminster local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Westminster is at the heart of London, containing the UK’s political centre, including the Houses of Parliament, Buckingham Palace, and Downing Street.
 It is also a cultural hub, home to theatres, museums, and shopping districts such as Oxford Street.

-The administrative boundary of Westminster can be viewed on OpenStreetMap: District Boundary of Westminster.
+The administrative boundary of Westminster can also be viewed on OpenStreetMap: District Boundary of Westminster.

 Key Facts about Westminster